Jaytechent/Algorithm-checkpoint/README.md

    Line 32 enables us to check the characters one after the other for all the vowels in every single loop

-   Line 35 Give us the word_counter value by adding the ONE to the space_counter value
+   Line 35 Give us the word_counter value by adding the ONE to the space_counter value, since the sentence are separated by a single space.

    Line 39-41 This write the values for character counter, word counter and vowel counter.